 In 2006, he co-authored the Jerusalem Declaration on Christian Zionism for the Heads of Churches in Jerusalem.

 In 2010 he co-authored the Bethlehem Evangelical Affirmation, endorsed by participants at the 1st Christ at the Checkpoint conference sponsored by Bethlehem Bible College.

 In 2011 he co-authored the Seven Affirmations of Bethlehem Bible College and in 2012, the second international Christ at the Checkpoint Conference Statement and Manifesto.

-In 2013 he helped draft the Kairos Palestine UK Response.
+In 2013 he assisted in the drafting of the Kairos Palestine UK Response.

 He is a consultant and contributor to the film With God on our Side and produced a Bible study guide to complement the film and his book Zion’s Christian Soldiers.